his is the first book in a five book series called the Monarchies

 been seen in centuries.

-We also follow the story of young king Abelyen, who reigns over sailing kingdom of Hebrion.
+We also follow the story of young king Abelyen, who reigns over the sailing kingdom of Hebrion.

 Because of the robust trade, his land is populated with folks from many nations, including "dweomer" folks - those